Aged Care Program

 Access the after-hours toolkit for residential aged care homes

-WAPHA will support RACHs to guide and implement after-hours plans and to educate staff on appropriate healthcare planning for residents who require after-hours care.
+WAPHA is supporting RACHs to guide and implement after-hours plans and to educate staff on appropriate health care planning for residents who require after-hours care.

 WAPHA is engaging with RACHs and primary care to achieve the following objectives: